 9 April 2026

-What’s Changing, and What It Means For Your Organisation
+What’s Changing in Cyber Essentials, and What Does It Mean For Your Organisation?

 These changes do not fundamentally alter the scheme itself.
-However, they do tighten expectations around how controls are applied, evidenced, and maintained – particularly in areas such as patching, MFA, and cloud services.
+However, they do tighten expectations around how controls are applied, evidenced and maintained.
+This applies particularly in areas such as patching, MFA and cloud services.

 For many organisations, this means: